Friday, September 9, 2011

 We encouraged each other and held each other up through our hills and valleys.

-When one of our classmates passed away during the first weekend at training, each one of us took it hard, and differently.
+When one of our classmates passed away unexpectedly, during the first weekend at training, each one of us took it hard, and differently.

 Some of us had to leave to go to our first training flight just hours after learning the news -- for a while our class was an emotional mess.

-Once we finally graduated, we were based in two different cities, and it was a learning experience from there.
+Once we finally graduated, we were based in two different cities, and it was a REAL learning experience from there.

-Like anything else, things you were taught in classrooms were not exactly the same in real life, and I would be so confused with some of the lingos, I would pretend to know some when I had no clue what my crew was talking about. ( i.e. -- "We will satellite this cart.")
+Like anything else, things you were taught in the classrooms were not exactly the same in real life, and I would be so confused with some of the lingos, I would pretend to know some when I had no clue what my crew was talking about. ( i.e. -- "We will satellite this cart.")

 (As time has gone by, I had become such a homebody.)